 Our data come from two rounds of ethnographic observations in two material science labs from a research-intensive university in the US.
 The first round of observations lasted from November 2018 to February 2020, cut short due to the Covid Pandemic.
 The second round of observations lasted from February 2021 to March 2022.
 The observations focused on failure-solving activities while running experiments.
-Observational data collection relied primarily on the "thinking-aloud protocol" (Newell 1967) where scientists were asked to talk out loud describing their failuresolving process.
+Observational data collection relied primarily on the "thinking-aloud protocol" (Newell 1967) where scientists were asked to talk out loud describing their research activity in real time, including their failure-solving processes.
 While our field visits lasted, on average, around two hours, we followed four scientists from two different labs for a considerable period of time.
 Thus, we were able to come back to any data production failures that weren't resolved (many failures took days, weeks, and even months) at the site by following our participants for months and years.
 Informal interviews were periodically conducted at the site asking them how they addressed the failures.
 These observations were recorded through notetaking and tape-recording and transcribing.
 These field notes were used to generate failure-solving scripts that were coded and analyzed to understand how scientists interpret and respond to data production failures.
 The failure-solving scripts were coded in an Excel spreadsheet.
-The spreadsheet includes the entire entry of data production failures that we observed at the site or reported by our participants.
-For each data production failure entry, the following items were coded: date, lab, location, project, participant name, raw texts from field notes, instruments and materials involved in the failure, whether the failure was observed on-thespot versus reported later by our participants, the familiarity of the failure-generating tasks, failure attribution, and the solution used to solve the failure.
-Further analysis that required examining the occurrence and co-occurrence among these items was done using the author's own Python script.
+The spreadsheet includes the entire entry of data production failures that we observed at the site or that were reported by our participants.
+For each data production failure entry, the following items were coded: date, lab, location, project, participant name, raw texts from field notes, instruments and materials involved in the failure, whether the failure was observed on-the-spot versus reported later by our participants, the familiarity of the failure-generating tasks, failure attribution, and the solution used to solve the failure.
+Further analysis that required examining the occurrence and co-occurrence among these items was done using the first author's own Python script.
+In addition to reporting qualitative evidence in support of our inferences, we also make use of what Becker (1958) refers to as quasi-statistics to summarize broad variations in the incidence of different types of processes and outcomes.